FREQUENTLY ASKED QUESTIONS

 Q: Ooooh!
 I like your glass food containers!
 And your kids’ stainless steel lunchbox!
 Who makes ‘em?

-The glass food containers are made by Snapware — you can buy a set on Amazon or at Costco.
-We use stainless steel LunchBots to pack our meals, snacks, and leftovers, though we also have a couple of PlanetBox lunch containers, too.
+The glass food containers are made by Snapware; you can buy a set on Amazon or at Costco.
+We use stainless steel LunchBots to pack our meals, snacks, and leftovers.

 Q: What kind of camera/lens do you use for the photos on your site?

-A: We have two DSLRs: A Nikon D7000 (which also does double-duty as our go-to camera for our videos) and an older Nikon D80 that we occasionally use as a back-up.
+A: We have two DSLRs: A Nikon D7200 (which also does double-duty as our go-to camera for our videos) and an older Nikon D7000 that we occasionally use as a back-up.
 For food pics, we pretty much stick with a 50mm f/1.4D AF Nikkor macro lens, but for all-purpose shots, we go with a more versatile 18-200mm VR lens.